MaistoV/UninaSoC/hw/units/README.md

 ```

 These two directories must share the same name, both using the `custom_` prefix:
-- The directory in `hw/xilinx/ips`, can simply soft-link to the `ips/common/config.tcl` file.
+- The directory in `hw/xilinx/ips`, only need a `config.tcl` scrtipt, usually simply soft-linking to the `ips/common/config.tcl` file.
 - The directory in `hw/units` must expose:
     1. A `fetch_sources.sh` script.
-    1. A `custom_top_wrapper.sv` RTL source to wrap
+    1. A `custom_top_wrapper.sv` RTL source to wrap all RTL in a single top module.
     1. An  `assets/` directory holding any other file used by the one script or wrapper above, e.g. a configuration file, a static file list, an RTL source, etc.

 If the custom IP originates from a remote repository (e.g., a GitHub project), the  `fetch_sources.sh` script should:
 1. create an `rtl/` directory,
 1. clone and copy all source files into the `rtl/` directory in a **flattened structure**, and
 1. remove all temporary files created during this process.

-The `custom_template/` directory contains a template project for custom IPs, including a wrapper module and a script.
+> The `custom_template/` directory contains a template project for custom IPs, including a wrapper module and a script.

 With such tree in place, you can fetch rtl sources for all custom IPs with:
 ```